-This kingcup, largest of the marsh marigolds, forms a mound of large leaves covered with big butter-yellow flowers, and can provide a sculptural focus for larger ponds.
+This kingcup, largest of the marsh marigolds.
+Flowers early in the season forming a mound of large leaves and big butter-yellow flowers, that can provide a sculptural focus for larger ponds.

-Propagation: Can be grown from seed, from rooted offsets from last year’s flower stems, or divided in the Spring and early Summer.
+Propagation: Can be grown from seed, from rooted offsets from flower stems, or divided in the Spring and early Summer.